-Our first step was to do a UA Reno Rescue for their home.
+Our first step was to do a UA Reno Roadmap for their home.
 I most commonly provide my services remotely, using Skype and email.
 However, because they’re Brissy based, I was able to visit the home in person.

 So let’s dive in, and let me show you around the existing home.

 The home is in a fantastic location – a hop, skip and jump away from the bright(ish) lights of Brisbane CBD (fondly known as Brisvegas to those of us who have got to call it home).

 A Queenslander cottage, it sits on a corner, and spans the full width of its site.
 So its side walls sit on its side boundaries.
 Yep – no boundary setbacks.